Top 15 Flatbed Trucking Companies to Ship With in 2025 (& How to Choose)

 • Founded Date: 1980

-• Headquarters: Little Rock, Arkansas
+• Headquarters: Little Rock, Ark.

 PGT Trucking Inc.

-• Services: Flatbed, project cargo, Hazmat, specialized.
+• Services: Flatbed, specialized, project cargo, hazmat, dedicated

 • Founded Date: 1981

-• Headquarters: Aliquippa, Pennsylvania
+• Headquarters: Aliquippa, Pa.

-• Flatbed Trailer Variety*: flatbeds, RGNs, step-decks
+• Flatbed Trailer Variety*: Flatbeds, RGNs, step decks

 Western Express